Deploying NeoLoad Web in AWS

 https://aws.amazon.com/route53/

-This could also be handled by other services like Godaddy, Cloudflare, or other third party DNS services.
+This could also be handled by other third party DNS services.
 Here is an example using Rackspace:

-This screenshot shows neoload-web-files, and just needs to be repeated for the other two host names of neoload-web and neoload-web-api.
+This screenshot shows the entry for neoload-web-files.
+This needs to be repeated for the other two host names (neoload-web and neoload-web-api).
 They all point to the same DNS name listed in the AWS load balancer.

 Verify Neoload Web